movementlabsxyz/MIP/MIP/mip-34/README.md

 > [!NOTE]
 > Until a better definition arises we consider _**confirmation**_ to be defined as _L2-finality_ (i.e. _fastconfirmation_).

 **fastconfirmation**.
 FFS aims to _confirm_ the validity of each produced L2-block, at every L2-block height.
 > [!IMPORTANT]
 > If we confirm each successor block before adding it to the (confirmed) L2-chain, there cannot be any fork, except if the sequencer would provide equivocating sequencer-batches for a given height AND there is a sufficiently strong Byzantine attack on the confirmation process.

 If the validators can attest blocks quickly and make their attestations available to third-parties, we have a fast confirmation mechanism supported by crypto-economic security, the  level of which depends on what is at stake for the confirmation of a block.

 **Postconfirmation**.
 At certain intervals confirmation will also be achieved on L1.
 The L1 contract will verify the satisfaction of the super-majority criteria.
 This provides an L1-protected _postconfirmation_ that the block (or a batch of blocks, which we call _block range_) is confirmed.
 This additional anchoring mechanism increases the security of the fastconfirmation as it locks in the fastconfirmation, reduces the risk of long range attacks and provides a way to slash validators that have attested for invalid blocks.

 **Slashing**.
 The security of the mechanism relies on a PoS protocol.
 Each validator has to stake some assets, and if they are malicious they _should_ be slashed.
-The condition for slashing may be met by several quiteria, and not all slashing conditions may be used:
+The condition for slashing may be met by several criteria, and not all slashing conditions may be used:

 - equivocate (send a different vote to different validators or users)
 - vote :white_check_mark: for an invalid block
 - vote :x: for a valid block

 ### Main challenges